piercingimpulse/ImpostorConfig/README.md

 # sus LAN
 Tired of waiting in a lobby with stranger?
 Your device is too old to play online?
 Want to feel the power of be your own mobile game server?
 Then sus LAN is the answer for you!
+**NOTE:** This tweak will work best with a VPN such as ZeroTier, but can be used with your network once the ports 22023 and 47777 (UDP/TCP) are open and linked to the device using the tweak.
+Can't be used for now only with cellular data or hotspot provided by cellular data.

 ## Compatibility
 Tested on: